TracyChacon/getting-started-with-rails-guide/README.md

 16. Adding In Stock Notifications - Implement basic product inventory tracking

-    This commit introduces a foundational inventory tracking system for products, allowing for a numerical `inventory_count` to be managed.
+    This section introduces a foundational inventory tracking system for products, allowing for a numerical `inventory_count` to be managed.

     This is the first step towards implementing features like "in stock" notifications.